 - data owner(s) for active substance(s) and formulation/efficacy data

-- if letters of access are required detail whether they are enclosed or to be provided separately
+- if letters of access are required, detail whether they are enclosed or to be provided separately

-- letters of access to third party data.
+- Letters of access to third party data.

 Changes to authorised product identical to those considered for another authorised product

-- The existing authorisation for the trailing product, incorporating any changes made to the authorisation of the lead product.
+- the existing authorisation for the trailing product, incorporating any changes made to the authorisation of the lead product.
 This would apply if the products were similar but the resulting changes were common to both.

 Whilst your application(s) for 'trailing products' may be submitted at any time, we prefer that they are submitted with the 'lead' product.
 If the application for the lead product is still ongoing we will consider the trailing application once the lead application is authorised.
-This approach is not possible where a technical assessment would be required to extrapolate the evaluation for the lead product to the trailing product (eg where the formulations are significantly different).
+This approach is not possible where a technical assessment would be required to extrapolate the evaluation for the lead product to the trailing product (for example where the formulations are significantly different).

-Renewal of Trials Permits
+Renewal of trials permits

 Change of pack size (within existing range)

 You may submit an admin application for changes in packaging size within a range.
 For example if your authorisation specifies '1, 2 and 5 litre containers', you can apply to change the authorisation to '1 to 5 litre containers'.
 Changes to packaging design, material or sizes outside the authorised range require technical consideration and cannot be considered via the admin application.

 Commercial withdrawal of an authorised use